 NSW Department of Primary Industries (DPI) is working together with other jurisdictions (states, territories and the Commonwealth) to help minimise the risk of White Spot Disease spreading.

-DPI has established an importation order (PDF, 667.66 KB) that places restriction on the importation into NSW of any uncooked prawns from an area within a 10km radius of the first infected farm on the Logan River in south east Queensland.
-This importation order is in addition to measures already in place by Queensland Department of Agriculture and Fisheries.
+DPI has established an importation order (PDF, 874.27 KB) that places restriction on the importation into NSW of any uncooked decapod crustaceans or polychaete worms from a designated area encompassing all affected areas in south east Queensland.

 White Spot Disease is a declared disease under Schedule 6B of the Fisheries Management Act 1994.
 This includes a duty to report the presence or suspected presence of white spot disease at any place.